 b) Great Tribulation.
 When the Great Tribulation comes upon the earth, many nominal Christians will not only leave the faith, but will also openly deny Christ and deal harshly with God’s people (Matthew 24:10).

 A few years ago, a Kenyan pastor stated that a church member immediately converted to Islam for a sum of US $570.
 In Kenya Jihadists could recruit within Christian communities much easier because of the unemployment rate is 40 percent and most people are very poor.
 In November, 2013, an assailant hurled a grenade into a church and killed the pastor.
 In September, attackers threw grenades into a children’s Sunday school class, killing a 9-year-old boy.
 In July, similar grenade attacks at two churches killed 17 churchgoers.
 Very likely, some apostate Christians were involved in these attacks.
 In the past a lot of nominal Christians have appeared within the church circle and they brought shame to the church.

 Second Coming of Christ

 Before the Lord Jesus is about to return, some believers will not stand the test, not only they will give up their faith, but they will hurt their former companions as well.
 Moreover, the persecutions have revealed the fake beliefs of these nominal believers.
 Dear friends, the prophecies of the Bible are true.
 The stories about Jesus Christ recorded in the Gospels are true too.
-Jesus is the Savior and He will come again.
-Are you willing to accept Him as your Savior?
+Jesus is the Saviour and He will come again.
+Are you willing to accept Him as your Saviour?
 We call ourselves Christians.
 Do we really follow the Lord Jesus with one heart and one mind?